Illinois COVID information line: 800-889-3931

 University of Missouri Extension financial experts have a series of videos on coping with the financial impact of COVID-19.

-University of Missouri Extension financial experts can present a webinar for your organization on financial implications of COVID-19.
+University of Missouri Extension financial experts can also present a webinar for your organization on financial implications of COVID-19.
 They can tailor their information for your unique audience.
 See the Our Webinars section below for their presentation to our community-based research network.

-St. Louis Area Agencies on Aging is offering free emergency pet care for people who are hospitalized, as well as offering free pet food, for people who receive their services.
+St. Louis Area Agency on Aging is offering free emergency pet care for people who are hospitalized, as well as offering free pet food, for people who receive their services.
 If you receive services through SLAAA and would like more information, please call Katie at 314-647-4400.